24 January 2017

 “The large switch from dirty coal to gas is welcome news.
 It helps the climate, and more importantly leads to cleaner air for Europe.
 Further switching away from coal is possible without building new gas pipelines and gas power plants.
 However, the ingredients to make this happen do not yet exist – few old coal plants have announced they are planning to close, and gas is still more expensive than coal because of a low carbon price .”

-Download the report here: Energy Transition in the Power Sector in Europe 2016
+Download the review here: Energy Transition in the Power Sector in Europe 2016

 Download the data (in Excel) here: 2016 EU Power Sector data